cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

-Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 (which requires always using the shortest form) and so is not a valid CBOR item.
+Even though CBOR attempts to minimize these cases, not all well-formed CBOR data is valid: for example, the encoded text string `0x62c0ae` does not contain valid UTF-8 (because {{RFC3629}} requires always using the shortest form) and so is not a valid CBOR item.
 Also, specific tags may
 make semantic constraints that may be violated, for instance by a bignum tag